RoneoOrg/hugo-remix-one-click-netlify-cms/README.md

 ### Deploy to Netlify

-[Follow this link](https://app.netlify.com/start/deploy?repository=https://github.com/RoneoOrg/hugo-remix-one-click-netlify-cms&stack=cms) to deploy to Netlify.

-Netlify CMS is automatically activated, along with required features (Netlify Identity and the Git Gateway).
+You can generate your own website based on Remix with [this link](https://app.netlify.com/start/deploy?repository=https://github.com/RoneoOrg/hugo-remix-one-click-netlify-cms&stack=cms).
+You will be guided through the following steps:

+1. this repo will be duplicated on Github or Gitlab.
+An account is required and will be created on the way if needed.
+2. Netlify will then use these files to build your website.
+Hosting, SSL certificate and domain are automatically set up.
+For free!
-When your site is ready, you will receive an email from Netlify allowing you to set up your password and access the CMS.
+3. When your website is ready, Netlify sends you an email with an invitation link.
+Open this link, set up your password and you are in!

 ### Run locally